abuseombudsman/fcbgames/README.md

 # fcbgames
-A website aimed for reviewing FC Barcelona's older games.
+A website aimed for watching FC Barcelona's older games.